 - NCAA DII athletics (Point Loma Nazarene University, Cal State San Marcos)

 - Occupational medicine (SD Fire, Amazon, Industrial Athlete Pros)

 PLNU partners with over 20 clinical sites in the San Diego region.
 Please click here to see a list of clinical sites associated with PLNU's MS-AT program.

 Note: All clinical sites are currently requiring students to be fully vaccinated against COVID-19 (two doses + booster).
 Failure to meet your clinical site’s vaccination requirements could hinder your progression in the MS-AT and your ability to graduate on time.

 Pursue Your Purpose

-Become challenged and fully equipped to become highly effective allied healthcare professionals who incorporate a Christian perspective, academic excellence, and professional/relational proficiency into clinical practice.
+Become challenged and fully equipped to serve as a highly effective allied healthcare professional who incorporates a Christian perspective, academic excellence, and professional/relational proficiency into clinical practice.